Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

 How to ensure context specificity and sensitivity?

-• Where applicable, it may further be useful to consider the importance of selecting the right external advisers especially those that will be in direct contact with national and international partners.
+• Where applicable, it may further be useful to consider the importance of selecting the right external advisers, especially those that will be in direct contact with national and international partners.
 Given the sensitivities and political aspect of the work, it may be prudent to engage candidates with a strong track record of results and established rapport.
 It is advisable to prioritize candidates who do not have political affiliations or backgrounds in government service for these roles, ensuring a focus on impartiality and objectivity.

 4.